shwetakumari14/shwetakumari14.github.io/_pages/about.md

 <div style="padding: 10px 20px; text-align: justify;">
   <p style="margin-bottom: 20px;">
-    👩🏻‍🎓 A driven and motivated graduate student at the University of Southern California, pursuing a Master of Science in Computer Science.
+    👩🏻‍🎓 A driven and motivated Master of Science student in Computer Science at the University of Southern California.
 With a solid foundation in the field, I am set to graduate in <b>May 2024</b>.
-I completed my undergraduate studies in Computer Science and Engineering at Guru Gobind Singh Indraprastha University, achieving the highest rank in my class.
   </p>

   <p style="margin-bottom: 20px;">